-The original development was designated development Despite this, a modification pursuant to section 4.55 of EP&A Act is not considered 'development' but rather modification of a development consent.
-Notwithstand development is not considered to be designated development in accordance with Clause 36 of the EP&A Regulation discussed in this report.
+Designated Development The original development was designated development.
+Despite this, a modification pursuant to section 4.55 of the EP&A Act is not considered 'development' but rather a modification of a development consent.
+Notwithstanding, the development is not considered to be designated development in accordance with Clause 36 of the EP&A Regulations, as discussed in this report.
 Integrated Development The original application was integrated development in accordance with s4.46 of the EP&A Act as the Water Management Act 1912.
-However, modifications pursuant Section 4.55 are not integrated development.
-Concurrence The application does not require the concurrence of another body.
+However, modifications pursuant to Section 4.55 are not integrated development.
+The application does not require the concurrence of another Concurrence body.